wonder2d/quadcopter-gazebo-model-enhanced/README.md

 Then in the Gazebo world file, they could simply include the individual quad models.
 This method worked really well.

-Also, the preference was for the models
+Also, the preference was for the models developed to be